 In states that aren’t expanding Medicaid, there’s still a large population of uninsured people.
-They will still need emergency care, and unfortunately will often need to use emergency rooms in order to treat chronic conditions that could be more efficiently managed (and at a much lower cost) by a primary care doc if the patients had insurance.
+They still need emergency care, and often need to use emergency rooms in order to treat chronic conditions that could be more efficiently managed (and at a much lower cost) by a primary care doc if the patients had insurance.

 When these uninsured residents receive emergency care, everyone in the state, including the hospitals and the insured population, ends up footing the bill eventually.